Your Back and Abdominal Muscles

 The deep layer helps to keep you upright and works to maintain proper posture.

-Throughout the day, as you stand, these muscles are constantly active and firing to help you stay upright.
-You normally are not aware of this unless you have a back spasm and the muscles and nerves generate pain.
+Throughout the day, as you stand, they are constantly active and firing to help you stay upright.
+You normally are not aware of this unless you have a back spasm.

 These deep muscles are short and dense.
 They connect and travel from one particular bony origin on the vertebrae to the next vertebrae.
 There are several of these on every vertebra.